0x66you/vue-renderFunction/README.md

   * ***createElement*** (referred to as ***h*** in later files)
   * stand-in for &#60;template&#62;
   * further information: [Render Functions & JSX](https://vuejs.org/v2/guide/render-function.html)

+* styingRootElement.html
+  * adds a parent layer with CSS settings to child element
+  * values passed in as a String, split afterwards

+* stylingButtons.html
+  * together with bootstrap buttons
+  * component includes $emit function
+  * slightly more complicated that previous ones